History of Toddington services

 See also: The Original Five

-Toddington was one of the original five services to be identified, but the services to the south, Redbourn, were more popular.
+Toddington was one of the original five service area sites to be identified, but the one to the south, Redbourn, was more popular.
 In the event, Toddington was put on a reserve list and Redbourn became mired by objections.

 Activation